Hedmon0094/SLM-House-Meal/README.md

 # 🍽️ SLM House Menu

-**SLM House Menu** is a web-based application built to help manage meals, members, and budgeting within a shared household, hostel, or small community.
+**SLM House Menu** is a web-based application i built  for fun to help us manage meals, members, and budgeting within a shared household.
 It includes features for adding, editing, deleting meals and member profiles, data visualization using charts, and a responsive, accessible UI.

 ---